-The Reclamation Fund was created through The Reclamation Act of 1902.
-The fund was originally designed to support irrigation projects in the western United States, and its funding came primarily from the sale of federal land and timber.
+The Reclamation Fund was created through The Reclamation Act of 1902 (PDF) .
+The fund was originally designed to support irrigation projects in the western United States.
+Its funding came primarily from the sale of federal land and timber.
 Over the years, Congress explored new revenue sources for the fund, and expanded the projects the fund was authorized to support.

-Reclamation Fund disbursements go to the Bureau of Reclamation for construction, operation, and administration of irrigation and hydropower projects.
+Disbursements from the Reclamation Fund go to the Bureau of Reclamation.
+The bureau uses these funds for construction, operation, and administration of irrigation and hydropower projects.
 The bureau has constructed more than 600 dams and reservoirs throughout its history.

 Authorization and funding